Having a perfectly manicured lawn involves quite a bit of effort. it’s part lawn care, part mowing. But is there a right way to mow your lawn?

 In the spring and summer, ideally, you’d mow once every two or three weeks.
 As summer turns into autumn, you’ll want to reduce mowing frequency and raise the heights of the mower’s blades.
 During the winter, it’s not to mow as this could expose the grass to frostbite.

-What tools do I need to mow a lawn?
+What tools do you need to mow your lawn?

 At the very least you need a lawnmower.
 You could use an electric mower either mains or battery-powered such as Flymo Speedi-Mo 360C [our rating 9/10].
 There are also a fantastic range of petrol mowers available.